Mae’r proffil hon ar gael yn Gymraeg

 - Find out more about the role of an academic researcher.

 - Browse Swansea University’s website.

-Ian Mabbett FRSC, associate professor in chemistry at Swansea University.
+Ian Mabbett CSci CChem FRSC, Professor of chemistry and enterprise, partnerships and innovation lead at Swansea University.

 Hear from more chemical scientists in Wales